 The braking function can be set with the brake key.
 ON is found above this function key on the display when the brake is switched on.
 The rotor is in this way gently decelerated at the end of the run.
 Deceleration can also take place without braking.
 For this purpose push the brake key until OFF appears in the display.
 It is possible to move between these settings at any time.

-Is it possible to change the set mode during the run?
+Is it possible to change the set mode in the Concentrator plus during the run?

 The braking function, the temperature and the total run time can be changed.
 The new parameters are adjusted immediately.
 During the run, the set function, which can be selected with the mode/vent key, cannot be changed.

 Is it possible to ventilate the Concentrator plus during the run?

 The ventilation valve is opened by pressing the mode/vent key during the run.
 Air flows in and rinses the pump and tube system.
 Prior to concluding daily work and upon finishing the last run, we recommend pressing the button once for a few seconds in order to remove residual condensation from the pump.

 Is there a recommended ambient temperature for the operation of the Concentrator plus?

 The ambient temperature for the operation of the Concentrator plus complete system may range from 15 °C to a maximum of 35 °C.

 What rotational speeds can be set in the Concentrator plus and which g-force does this correspond to?